UVI KEY SUITE ELECTIC & KEY SUITE DIGITAL – DOUBLE DOWN

-UVI Falcon and its free for use stablemate UVI Workstation are my favourites of the sandbox platforms out there, mostly because Falcon is a full-blown power synth at heart.
+UVI Falcon and its free-for-use stablemate UVI Workstation are my favourites of the sandbox platforms out there, mostly because Falcon is a full-blown power synth at heart.

 Key Suite Acoustic was a great expansion library, so I am expecting that these twin follow-up releases will be much the same.

-UVI Key Suite Digital and Key Suite Electric are expansion libraries for the free UVI Workstation or Falcon ($349) platforms.
+UVI Key Suite Digital and Key Suite Electric are expansion libraries for the free UVI Workstation or paid Falcon platforms.
 Each one weighs in at around 15GB and recommends 8GB RAM on a fairly modern PC/Mac to run.
 An SSD HD is suggested.
 However, we run all of our UVI libraries from a 7200RPM drive with no noticeable performance issues.

 I was able to try out the brand new “UVI Portal” software manager this time and everything works like a dream.
 The download app monitors all of your libraries, offering updates when available, and in addition, it makes downloading new products and registering through your iLok account a breeze.